 An Electrical Installation Condition Report (EICR) is an important test which thoroughly examines electrical installation systems.
 It must be undertaken by a qualified engineer because it’s mostly an inspection of what can’t be seen by the naked eye.
-The engineer will need sufficient training in order to not only perform the test safely but also to be able to identify any potential danger in the internal electrical wiring system.
+Firstly the electrician will need sufficient training in order to perform the EICR test procedure safely.
+Secondly have the training and experience to be able to identify any potential danger in the internal electrical wiring system.

 The qualified engineer will be assessing the overall build quality, performance and safety of an electrical installation.
 They will be looking out especially for any deterioration or defects.

-Next, the qualified engineer will have to disconnect the electrical installation from the mains power supply.
-Certain components will undergo dead testing in order to identify any wires which are inadequately connected.
+Next, the qualified electrician will have to disconnect the electrical installation from the mains power supply.
+Certain circuits will undergo dead testing in order to identify any wires which are inadequately connected.

 There will also be live testing.
 These include a precautionary test to check that if there does happen to be a fault in the system, it will disconnect within the time limit.
 This test in particular highlights one of the most important reasons for EICR tests.
 It checks if components are in the right condition to work as intended in the future.

-The qualified engineer will also check whether the quality of the earthing and bonding is sufficient and whether the control gear is suitable.
-If it’s old, worn or made from a material which is likely to deteriorate after continued use, it will probably need replacing.
-There will also be a further examination of the following equipment: switches, sockets, power outlets, light fittings and any sockets which are installed into skirting boards.
+The qualified electrician will also check whether the quality of the earthing and bonding is sufficient and whether the earth protection is sufficient.
+There will also be a further examination of the following equipment: switches, sockets, power outlets, light fittings and any sockets which are installed in the property.
+The frequency of EICR testing varies with property type to check when you need your property tested click here

 Once the test has been completed, the approved contractor will provide the owner with an Electrical Installation Condition Report (EICR).
 This is an important report which, while it’s not a legal requirement, has become a standard requirement for landlords and business owners.
 It will contain organised and detailed feedback on the condition of your electrical installation, and will either be classified as satisfactory or unsatisfactory.